 Despite high Toughness and Wounds characteristic, you will be damaged and eventually you’ll be able to perform free attacks at the cost of a Double using Blaze of Glory (after taking 15 wounds).
 And when you die remember Thunderous Departure!

-If you like ranged attacks and Stormcast Eternals, a Vanguard Chamber is probably your best option, but this warband has some valid choices to create overall a versatile group with different courses of action.
+If you like ranged attacks and Stormcast Eternals, a Vanguard Chamber is probably your best option, but this warband has some valid choices to create a versatile group with different courses of action.

 Pros and Cons of the Warrior Chamber Warband